Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I remember my mom using canned bisquits for dumplings, they were a bit dry but it worked.

 I would think the piecrust would be too tender and cook apart.
 I use bisquit and cut them into quarters for dumplings.
-Some people use tortillas and just cut them in squares or strips and drop them in the boiling chicken broth.

 Well I misread that one didn't I. You are not talking about dumplings in the sense of Southern chicken and dumplings but the Yankee type of Apple dumpling baked and cooked with a sauce aren't you.
 I don't know why it would not work.
 After all, it is pie curst you make to use on this dessert.
 I would just wrap it around pieces though and not the whole apple.
 Then pour the sauce over and bake.